HORSE BEHAVIOUR PROBLEMS

 Separation anxiety, nervousness, fear of people, objects, vehicles, places or other animals, needle phobia, fear of veterinary procedures, the farrier or dentist.

-Leading, catching, pulling back when tied up, difficulty picking up feet, head shyness, rugging up, bathing, grooming, tacking up, biting when girthed, refusal to stand still for the vet, farrier or to be clipped.
+Leading, catching, pulling back when tied up, difficulty picking up feet, head shyness, rugging up, bathing, grooming, tacking up, biting when girthed, difficulties with the vet, farrier or being clipped.

 Door kicking, barging out of the stable, refusing to enter or leave the stable, jumping out of the field.